jmpa-io/jcleal.me/content/resume/data.md

 * Rotated into multiple teams across the business to learn about core concepts like Agile practices, programming at an enterprise level, DevOps, CI/CD, and automation in-general.

-* Promoted early out of the graduate program, being the first to be promoted for the 2017 graduate program intake.
+* Promoted early from the graduate program, being the first to be promoted for the 2017 graduate program intake.

 ### Education.